-The activities which are related to the movement of lava flowing from the interior of the earth to the earth’s surface are called volcanic eruptions.
-On this basis, they are divided into two classes.
+Volcanic eruptions are activities that involve the movement of lava from the interior of the Earth to the Earth’s surface.
+They are divided into two categories:

 - Describe the Principle of Plate Tectonics.

 - Explain the Concept of Plate Tectonics Related to Mountain Formation.

 - How were the oceans and continents formed?
 Discuss the Quaternary Theory.

 There are typically three types of substances that emanate from a volcano:

 - Vapor and Gases – Water vapor makes up the majority of the gases emitted from a volcano, at 90 percent.
 Other gaseous forms, such as sulfur and carbon, are also released, many of which are flammable.
 Carbon dioxide and sulfur oxides are the main combustible gases.